AmirForge/TorFleet/README.md

 Example:
 socks5://127.0.0.1:9050

-TorFleet can also be used as an outbound SOCKS proxy for VPN setups.
+TorFleet can also **be used as an outbound SOCKS proxy for VPN setups**.
 VPN traffic can be routed through TorFleet’s SOCKS5 proxies, allowing multi-country outbound routing without purchasing additional servers.